monikakhanka/devconnect-web/README.md

 - add reducer to the store
 - refactor the code by defining constants in a separate file
 - create component folder for components and refactor the imports

+- If user not given access to other routes without login
+- If token not present, redirect the user to login page